 Support for Large-Scale Teams

-The right tool should be capable of scanning large, complex repositories without bottlenecks or timeouts.
+The right tool should be able to scan large, complex repositories without bottlenecks or timeouts.

 Multi-Project Management Capabilities